 An average day in Villefrance-sur-Mer for our family might include:

 Meandering the cobblestone alleyways, appreciating the beautiful architecture from the 12th and 13thcenturies, and picking up fresh bread at the boulangerie up the street.

-One day, in an effort to burn off a few baguettes, we took a moderately strenuous hike up to Fort du Mont Alban.
+One day, to burn off a few baguettes, we took a moderately strenuous hike up to Fort du mont Alban.
 The hike is about 45 minutes, and taking a bus is an option.
 Once you’ve reached the top, you will find that the interior is closed, but you will enjoy picture-perfect panoramic views all the way to St. Jean Cap Ferrat.

 Each evening, after dinner, we enjoyed a “passagiata” down through Villefranche-sur-Mer’s Old Town to our favorite ice cream place Le Glacier 16.
 My only rule?
 That we had to try a new flavor each time.
 (My favorite was cactus and citron vert.)
 Then, back up the hill to the public park where there often was a soccer game going on, and back down through town eventually winding back to the Promenade des Marinieres to catch the sunset.

 Our very last night in Villefranche-sur-Mer, we took a final bittersweet walk along our now familiar route, cherishing each step.
 Down by the glittering sea, we toasted a perfect trip (with Prosecco for us and diabolo grenadine for the kids), hoping to return one day to the charming seaside village that would forever hold a place in our hearts.